 Weiran Huang (Chinese: 黄维然) is currently a researcher at the AI Theory Group of Noah's Ark Lab.
-He received his PhD degree in computer science from the Institute for Interdisciplinary Information Sciences (IIIS), Tsinghua University, under the supervision of Prof. Andrew C. Yao and Wei Chen.
-He was also a visiting scholar at Harvard University hosted by Prof. Yaron Singer, and also served as a research intern at Microsoft Research Asia (MSRA).
-Before that, he got his BSc degree from the Department of Electronic Engineering, Tsinghua University.
+He received his PhD degree in computer science from the Institute for Interdisciplinary Information Sciences (IIIS), Tsinghua University, under the supervision of Prof. Andrew C. Yao and Prof. Wei Chen.
+He was a visiting scholar at Harvard University hosted by Prof. Yaron Singer, and also served as a research intern at Microsoft Research Asia (MSRA).
+Before that, he got his BE degree from the Department of Electronic Engineering, Tsinghua University.
 In 2007, he won a gold medal in the 24th Chinese Physics Olympiad (CPhO), and was chosen to the National Training Team.
 His work has been published on top conferences such as NeurIPS, ICCV, KDD, AAAI, IJCAI, etc. He also served as a PC or reviewer for NeurIPS, COLT, IJCAI, ASONAM, WINE, JASIST, etc.